thinkingoutloud55/Text-Mining-Employer-Brand-and-Employee-Satisfaction/README.md

 The organizations we analyze in this study are Microsoft, Amazon, Google and IBM.
 The reviews are anonymous, and we extract all the reviews from 2008 to 2020.
 We applied well researched text analytical methods like sentiment analysis and similarity score analysis in this study.
 We also experiment with different ways of doing the analysis to ensure we use what is suitable for the corpus and task we have at hand.

 We found that the employee satisfaction with all the companies have declined from 2008 and Google and Microsoft are doing better on employee satisfaction metric compared to Amazon and IBM.
-We also identify the characteristics which are fetching highly positive and highly negative reviews for each of these companies.
+We also identified the characteristics which are fetching highly positive and highly negative reviews for each of these companies.
 The results of this study are aggregated into a dashboard for easy reference.

 ## Problem Definition and Significance